mhinsch/JuliaABMtemplate/README.md

 In order to run the model the following packages have to be installed:

-MiniEvents (not registered yet, for now install as `add https://github.com/mhinsch/MiniEvents.jl`)
+- MiniEvents (not registered yet, for now install as `add https://github.com/mhinsch/MiniEvents.jl`)
+- MiniObserve (not registered yet, for now install as `add https://github.com/mhinsch/MiniObserve.jl`)

-DataStructures
+- DataStructures

-Distributions
+- Distributions

-ArgParse
+- ArgParse

-Parameters
+- Parameters

-MacroTools
+- MacroTools

-StaticArrays
+- StaticArrays

-SimpleDirectMediaLayer (for GUI only)
+- SimpleDirectMediaLayer (for GUI only)